 Robust edge detection without filtering or smoothing

 It is difficult to accurately and robustly detect edges in a noisy SEM image.
 That is why most SEM edge detection algorithms perform some level of smoothing or filtering (such as a Gaussian filter) to reduce the noise and make edge detection more reliable.
 But filtering smoothes out more than just the noise – it smoothes the rough edges of the feature as well.
-Thus, one is faced with an unpleasant trade-off: robust edge detection produces biased answers.
+Thus, there is a suboptimal trade-off: robust edge detection produces biased answers.

-MetroLER uses a different solution: the Analytical Linescan Model (ALM).
-The ALM is a physics-based algorithm for edge detection that rejects noise without resorting to statistical filtering.
+MetroLER uses a different solution: the patented Fractilia Inverse Linescan Model (FILM™).
+FILM is a physics-based algorithm for edge detection that rejects noise without resorting to statistical filtering.
 The result is robust edge detection without modifying the true roughness characteristics of the feature edge you are detecting.

 The noise in an SEM image adds to the roughness of the feature to produce an inflated, biased roughness measurement.
 MetroLER fixes this problem by measuring the noise in an SEM image and then statistically subtracting it out to produce a far more accurate and unbiased measurement.
 Among other benefits, this allows measurement tool matching when different tools have different levels of noise.

 Another SEM error that affects roughness measurement is SEM image field distortion.
 Even sub-nanometer levels of field distortion over a micron field of view can cause significant increases in the measured low-frequency roughness.
 MetroLER provides features to help characterize and eventually subtract out systematic field distortion.

 Prediction of the roughness impact on device features